xanexerr/Covid-19_Programs/README.md

-# CovidProfile class represents COVID-19 statistics for a specific location and date.
+# TryJava
+This repository is created for practicing Java programming.